cms-PdmV/pMp/README.md

 ## Database structure (for advanced users)

-All data is taken from McM and Stats service and stored in pMp's Elasticsearch index.
+All data is taken from McM and Stats service and stored in pMp's Opensearch index.

-Below is structure of objects kept in Elasticsearch.
+Below is structure of objects kept in Opensearch.

 ### Campaigns
 Index - `campaigns`.